jasonschroeder-sfdc/bazel-buildfarm/_site/docs/metrics/metrics.md

 **operations_stage_load**

-Counter for the number of operations in each stage (using a `stage_name` for each individual stage)
+Counter for the number of operations in each stage (using a `stage_name` label for each individual stage)

 **operation_status**